andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 [episode 6](<https://bsky.app/profile/magic.wizards.com/post/3lsth65itzv2m>), based on the ep2 clip this sounds like it's also narrated by Tannuk.

 > I felt something change... on the ship.
 I saw the Monoist boy tearing apart those Kav, saw this power flow through him, like nothing I've ever seen.
 And then it... un-happened.
 Whatever that was, I don't trust it

+[episode 7](<https://bsky.app/profile/magic.wizards.com/post/3lsvxn4r6js2d>), unknown narrator (male sounding voice)

+> Syr Vondam's condition seems to have worsened.
+He calls himself "anstruth," rambling about a death that was stolen from him.
+There's only one thing that will satiate him.
+Capturing Alpharael

 ### Notes